msalaman/citibikeproject/ws_files/README.md

 ### User Interaction

+(Refer to jsonSpecification.txt for expected inputs/outputs for each request)

 /stations/
 * ```GET```: view all stations and station information
 * ```POST```: send payload with '''{stationName, availableDocks, availableBikes, latitude, longitue, stAddress1, lastCommunicationTime, statusValue}''' to add a new bike station to the database.
 The new station will be given the next available station id.